markwkidd/cushaw-handbook/growing/thinning.md

 - Green leaves with no yellowing, browning, or insect damage.
 - Vigorous growth.

+### The power of diversity

 In addition to prioritizing these traits, also look for differences between plants, and encourage diversity among healthy seedlings.
 Some vines will be better able to resist pests and make good fruit in your conditions.

-Later in the season, the work of thinning transitions to the work of _Selection_: identifying the most promising squash seeds for the next season.
+Some plants will be better able to resist pests and make good fruit in your conditions.
+The surest way to find out which is to grow diverse populations.
+Growers of traditional landrace varieties judiciously embrace cross-pollination to develop robust and resilient crops that adapt to local conditions.
+This guide has been created to help growers cultivate cushaws using traditional "landrace" adaptation practices.

 ## How to thin